testspace-com/demo/specs/account/Sign in.md

 ---
 testspace:
-title: Sign-in
+title: Sign In
 before:
   name: github::setup
   description: SETUP FIXTURE
   input:
     name: Sam
     password: 1234
-description: Checks the sequence of signing into the system.
+description: Checks the sequence for signing into the system.
 ---

 {% if page %} {% assign spec = page %} {% endif %}